top of page

 Why is an Accurate Insurance Replacement Valuation Important?

-There is a clause in your insurance policy called the co-insurance or average clause
+There is a clause in your insurance policy called the co-insurance or average clause which requires you to accurately reflect the true insurance value of your property.

-If not implemented, the insurer is within their rights to greatly reduce your claim
+If not implemented, the insurer is within their rights to greatly reduce your claim payment should a loss occur.

 The insured value is required to be no less than (commonly) 80% of it’s true replacement cost.